zeroax66/psychopath-hunt-remastered/README.md

 # Psychopath Hunt Remastered

 ## About The Game
-Sstep into the chilling world of an unhinged maniac in **Psychopath Hunt: Remastered**.
+Step into the chilling world of an unhinged maniac in **Psychopath Hunt: Remastered**.
 Your mission is to rescue an innocent girl from the clutches of evil.
 This remastered version features enhanced visuals, refined gameplay, and even more heart-pounding moments.

 Navigate a terrifyingly detailed house filled with dark secrets, hidden clues, and ominous traps.
 Stay alert, as the unpredictable psychopath can hear every move, making each step a gamble with your life.
 Will you outsmart the killer and save the girl before time runs out?